are special. Pitbulls are different. Those of us who have

 heart may be getting old and weak.

-on difficult journeys.
-Never say, "I can't bear to
+Go with me on difficult journeys.
+Never say, "I can't

 Everything is easier for ME If you are there.
 Remember,